Kirk593/tsilkos/README.md

 don't steal or I will sue you.

-this os is made by 4 people
+credit

-me
+me programming almost everything

-Markus
+Markus *layout designer*

-Marco
+Marco *idea maker*

-Gerome
+Gerome *idea maker*

 shout-out to them they will help me make this os